-- 20. Non-resident Indian shareholders are requested to inform about the following immediately to the Company or its RTA or the concerned Depository Participant, as the case may be: - change in the residential status on return to India for permanent settlement. - b) particulars of the NRE account with a Bank in India, if not furnished earlier.
+- 17. Non-resident Indian shareholders are requested to inform about the following immediately to the Company or its RTA or the concerned Depository Participant, as the case may be: - a) Change in the residential status on return to India for permanent settlement - Particulars of the NRE account with a Bank in India, if not furnished earlier.

-21. Procedure to raise questions/seek clarifications with respect to Annual Report:
+18. Procedure to raise questions/seek clarifications with respect to Annual Report:

-- I. As the AGM is being conducted through VC/OAVM, Members are encouraged to express their views/ send their queries in advance mentioning their name, DP Id and Client Id/Folio No., e-mail id, mobile number at grievance_redressal_cell@bombaydyeing.com to enable smooth conduct of proceedings at the AGM.
-Questions/Queries received by the Company on or before Thursday, 9th July, 2020 on the aforementioned e-mail id shall only be considered and responded to during the AGM. - II.
-Members who would like to express their views or ask questions during the AGM may register themselves as a speaker by sending their request from their registered email address mentioning their name, DP Id and Client Id/Folio No., PAN, mobile number at grievance_redressal_cell@bombaydyeing.com on or before Thursday, 9th July, 2020.
-Those Members who have registered themselves as a speaker will only be allowed to express their views/ask questions during the AGM.
-Speakers are requested to submit their questions at the time of registration, to enable the Company to respond appropriately. - III.
-The Company reserves the right to restrict the number of questions and number of speakers, as appropriate, to ensure the smooth conduct of the AGM.
+- i.
+As the AGM is being conducted through VC/OAVM, Members are encouraged to express their views/ send their queries in advance mentioning their name, DP Id and Client Id/ Folio No., e-mail id, mobile number at grievance_redressal cell@bombaydyeing.com to enable smooth conduct of proceedings at the AGM.
+Questions/Queries received by the Company on or before Thursday, 2nd September, 2021 on the aforementioned e-mail id shall only be considered and responded to during the AGM. - ii.
+Members who would like to express their views or ask questions during the AGM may register themselves as a speaker by sending their request from their registered email address mentioning their name, DP Id and Client Id/Folio No., PAN, mobile number at grievance_redressal_cell@ bombaydyeing.com on or before Thursday, 2nd September, 2021 Those Members who have registered themselves as a speaker will only be allowed to express their views/ask questions during the AGM.
+Speakers are requested to submit their questions at the time of registration, to enable the Company to respond appropriately. - The Company reserves the right to restrict the number of questions and number of speakers, as appropriate, to ensure the smooth conduct of the AGM.

-22. The instructions for shareholders voting electronically are as under:
+19. The instructions for shareholders voting electronically are as under:

-In compliance with provisions of Section 108 of the Act, read with the Companies (Management and Administration) Rules, 2014 and Regulation 44 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, the Company is pleased to provide its Members, the facility to exercise their right to vote on resolutions proposed to be considered at the 140th AGM by electronic means and the business may be transacted through remote e-Voting Services.
+In compliance with provisions of Section 108 of the Act, read with Rule 20 of the Companies (Management and Administration) Rules, 2014, (including any statutory modification(s) or reenactment thereof, for the time being in force) and Regulation 44 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, the Company is pleased to provide its Members, the facility to exercise their right to vote on resolutions proposed to be considered at the 141st AGM by electronic means and the business may be transacted through remote e-Voting Services.
 The facility of casting the votes by the Members using an electronic voting system will also be provided at the AGM by NSDL.